jdorrance/serverless-ocr/README.md

 where `REMAINING_TIME` is the amount of time remaining after step 1.

-Based on our experience, merging searchable PDFs take quite a while (and depends on the number of pages you have).
+merging searchable PDFs take quite a while (and depends on the number of pages you have).
 On average, it can take about 60 seconds for merging 100 pages of searchable PDFs.
 If this is an issue for you, you might want to modify the code to fix the path of the intermediate outputs and combine it yourself outside the Lambda infrastructure.
 Currently, we use random UUIDs for the filenames of each intermediate output page.